garciparedes/jinete/README.md

-# tfg.gamlss
+# tfg-pickup-and-delivery
-Final Degree Project of Statistics Degree based on General Addictive Models for Location, Scale and Shape.
+Final Degree Project of Statistics Degree based on the Pickup and Delivery Problem (PDP).

 ## Contents